-Simple channels have low IT skill needs.
-Complex channels have high IT skills needs.
+Simple channels have simple IT skill needs.
+Complex channels have complex IT skills needs.

 The most complex channel is Direct-to-Consumer (D2C).
-With D2C, you directly control every step in the customer’s buying journey.
-As it covers the broadest range of IT skill requirements, we’ll use it as the focus for this article.
+Here, you control every step in the customer journey.
+As it has the broadest range of IT skill requirements, we’ll use it as the base for this article.

-But let’s first briefly look at what IT skills might be required for less complex e-Commerce channels.
+But first, let’s look at what IT skills might be required for the simpler e-Commerce channels.

 Print on Demand

 There’s not much need for IT skills beyond knowing how to go online.